| One Night in Bangkok

 seasonal outfits also crafted of gold and laden with jewels.
 Another, it

 a large towering modern Buddha that soared ten stories in the sky.
+And

 then there is the Reclining Buddha, a monolithic prone statue capturing